This post originally appeared on the American Express OPEN Forum

 On this front, they’ve opted to use Tumblr as a lightweight blogging platform.
 Crowley explains, “On our company Tumblr we’ll post the success stories our users send in, write recaps of what goes down at Foursquare HQ meetings, and post pics of what we’re having for lunch.
 Our staff is full of personality and we try to show that as much as we can.
 The story of 16 guys and girls crammed around four tables is much more interesting than the story of a faceless Internet startup.”

-Crowley also advises to apply the “keep it light” philosophy to all customer-facing initiatives.
+Crowley also advises applying the “keep it light” philosophy to all customer-facing initiatives.
 He also suggests that small business owners don’t have to be “all business, all the time.”

 3. “Guerilla customer service”